-Caption: Artistic rendering of a newly discovered species of parrot-beaked dinosaur, Psittacosaurus gobiensis.
+Parrot-Beak of the Gobi (image) University of Chicago Caption Artistic rendering of a newly discovered species of parrot-beaked dinosaur, Psittacosaurus gobiensis.
 Scientists first discovered psittacosaurs in the Gobi Desert in 1922, calling them "parrot-beaked" for their resemblance to parrots.
 Psittacosaurs evolved their strong-jawed, nut-eating habits 60 million years before the earliest parrot.
 Credit Todd Marshall Usage Restrictions News organizations may use this image in reports describing the research of Paul Sereno and his associates.
 Disclaimer: AAAS and EurekAlert! are not responsible for the accuracy of news releases posted to EurekAlert! by contributing institutions or for the use of any information through the EurekAlert system.